 Welcome, I know that it's a difficult thing sometimes to contact a stranger and ask for help.
 I hope that reading my profile will give you a sense of how I work, and additionally, I offer an initial free 20 minute phone consultation with the aim of helping you take the next step toward the help you need.

 I'm an accredited psychotherapeutic counsellor and have trained in integrative body and movement therapy.
 For the safety of all concerned, I am now offering all my client sessions either online, or by telephone until restrictions around Covid19 are lifted.

-My clients bring many different challenging and painful issues to work with: self-harm, addiction, eating issues, abuse, feeling marginalised, bullying, sexuality and relationship issues, work-related stresses, bereavement, anxiety, depression, chronic pain, suicidal feelings and thoughts to name a few.
+My clients bring many different challenging and painful issues to work with: anxiety; depression; grief; early life trauma which has shaped how they feel and see themselves in the world; challenges around sexuality and sexual identity; addictive behaviour and thoughts; eating issues; chronic health problems, abuse; feeling marginalised; bullying; relationship issues; work-related stresses; bereavement; chronic pain; suicidal feelings and thoughts to name a few.
 Clients also bring existential quandaries and questions like 'what is my reason for being alive?' and 'how do I find my purpose in life?'

 Training, qualifications & experience

 I have a Post Grad diploma in psychosynthesis counselling and a professional diploma in Integrative Body and Movement Therapy.
 In June 2018 I was accredited as a psychotherapeutic counsellor with Association of Humanistic Psychology Practitioners (UKAHPP).